 Before providing treatment or prescribing medication for an HPSM member, you may need to submit a Prior Authorization Request Form to ensure that it is covered.
 HPSM expects providers to obtain authorization for all services requiring prior authorization before they provide the service.
 Exceptions are made for urgent and emergency services.

-Please make sure your form meets the following requirements – failure to do so will result in a rejected request:
+Please make sure you complete our prior authorization form and that it meets the following requirements – failure to do so will result in a rejected request:

 - Use the current Prior Authorization Request Form (version 3.2 September 2020)

-- Only select “Urgent” if it’s truly an urgent matter.
-Most requests will be “Routine” requests
+- Do not select “Urgent” unless it’s truly an urgent matter.
+Most requests will be “Routine” requests.

 For authorization requests submitted prior to the date of service, expect a response from HPSM:

 - 72 hours for urgent (a delay in care could seriously jeopardize the life or health of the patient or the patient's ability to regain maximum function and/or a delay in care would subject the member to severe pain that cannot be adequately managed without the care or treatment requested in the prior authorization).